Utah Deaf History and Culture

 Author's Note

-In 2014, I had the pleasure of collaborating with Robert Kerr, Julio Enriquez, and Nancy Christensen Li, who were all part of the Utah Association of the Deaf Museum Committee.
+In 2014, I had the pleasure of collaborating with Robert Kerr, Julio Enriquez, and Nancy Christensen Li, all of whom were part of the Utah Association of the Deaf Museum Committee.
 Together, we worked to bring our museum to life.
-Thanks to Pamela Mower's fresh and innovative ideas, we were able to expand our efforts and share our vibrant history at the Robert G. Sanderson Community Center for the Deaf and Hard of Hearing.
+With Pamela Mower's fresh and innovative ideas, we expanded our efforts to share the vibrant history of the Deaf and hard-of-hearing community at the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing.
+This collaborative effort not only highlighted the rich cultural heritage of the community but also fostered a greater understanding and appreciation among visitors.
+We hope that our work inspires future generations to celebrate the contributions and achievements of Deaf and hard-of-hearing individuals.
 I warmly invite you to explore this unique journey through our rich heritage by visiting the museum whenever possible!

 Enjoy!